xdjiangkai/Awesome-Cross-View-Object-Geo-Localization/README.md

-# Awesome Cross-View Object Geo-Localization (CVOGL)
+# Awesome Cross-View Object Geo-Localization

 A curated list of state-of-the-art methods, datasets, and resources for **Cross-View Object Geo-Localization**, focusing on object-level alignment between ground/drone views and satellite imagery.